pshephardiii/coding-challenges/README.md

 ## Challenge 31: circularArrayRotation
 For every rotation, every element of array increases its index position by 1 and the final element becomes the first.
 - Given a set number of rotations, return the elements at the given indices of the rotated array.

+## Challenge 32: appendAndDelete
+Check if a string s can become string t in exactly k moves
+- The only moves available are adding a string to the end of s or taking one off.
+If deletion is used on an empty string, return an empty string and still counts